Athulraj10/LearnRedux/README.md

 STEP 3 : 'Reducer' => (Based on the 'Action' It will Update the state  ) STEP 4 : 'Provider' => this is the final process The changes Updated by Reducer then we need to update in the react That process will handles by Provider.It will inject to react using Provider

+In redux we can create multiple reducer but remember we can only create 1 store